ThinkGeo/Mobile-Maps/QuickStartGuides/README.md

 * The Android SDK
 * An Android emulator

-Here a few handy links for installation and setup of these prerequisites using Visual Studio:
+Here are a few handy links for installation and setup of these prerequisites using Visual Studio:

 [Xamarin for Visual Studio](https://docs.microsoft.com/en-us/xamarin/get-started/installation)